 The Stress in Obese Adolescents and their Resilience (SOAR) Study

 Poor metabolic control puts teens with obesity at risk for a number of serious health complications, and significantly increases health care costs.
-Not all youth with obesity develop metabolic complications.
-Dr. Idia Thurston and Dr. Kathryn Howell currently have a grant under review for a study examining differences in stress and resilience among youth with and without obesity-related metabolic complications, in order to develop effective strategies for promoting metabolic health.
+However, not all youth with obesity develop metabolic complications.
+Dr. Idia Thurston and Dr. Kathryn Howell were awarded a grant for a study examining differences in stress and resilience among youth with and without obesity-related metabolic complications, in order to develop effective strategies for promoting metabolic health.

 PaTH Kids Study

-Dr. Idia Thurston and Dr. Kathryn Howell currently have a grant under review for this study which will examine the following: relationship between maternal SAVA and youth resilience, the qualitative relationship between maternal SAVA and resilience in youth, and whether maternal mental and physical health are moderators of the relationship between maternal SAVA and youth resilience.
+Dr. Idia Thurston and Dr. Kathryn Howell were awarded a grant for this study which examines the relationship between youth resilience and maternal hardships (including: substance use, relationship violence, and risky sexual behaviors).
+The PaTH Kids Study explores whether maternal mental and physical health affect the relationship between maternal hardships and children’s ability to handle adversity.

 Weight Reporting from Adolescents’ Perspective (WRAP)

-Do younger individuals identify their height and weight correctly and how do gender and culture play a role?
-This study intends to assess how accurately adolescents and young adults identify their height and weight and how culture and other health-related factors play a role.
+Do younger individuals identify their height and weight correctly, and how do gender and culture play a role?
+This study intended to assess how accurately adolescents and young adults identify their height and weight and to determine how culture and health-related factors affected their self-reports.

 Parenting through Hardships (PaTH)